issalig/toshiba_air_cond/README.md

 Gerbers are available but remember if you improve the design please share it, that's how open source works, if you do not want to share, this project is not for you.

+I strongly recommend to use [makusets' board](https://github.com/makusets/esphome-toshiba-ab/tree/main/hardware/D1%20mini) instead of my custom hardware.
+My hardware is designed assuming a voltage level of the AB line around 15.6V when "1" and 14V when "0".
+Different voltage values will not work for writing while reading will work.

 In particular, this project has been tested with remote control unit RBC-AMT32E and central unit RAV-SM406BTP-E (http://www.toshiba-aircon.co.uk/assets/uploads/product_assets/20131115_IM_1115460101_Standard_Duct_RAV-SM_6BTP-E_EN.pdf)

 You can find the service manual from central unit and wired controller here: http://www.toshibaclim.com/Portals/0/Documentation/Manuels%20produits/SM_Gainable_Std-Compact--DI_406566806110614061606_GB.pdf, https://rednux.com/mediafiles/Hersteller/toshiba/Toshiba-Bedienungsanleitung-RBC-AMT32E-Englisch.pdf